Septic Shock Medication

 Epinephrine (Adrenalin)

-Epinephrine is used for hypotension refractory to dopamine or norepinephrine.
-It stimulates alpha- and beta-adrenergic receptors, resulting in relaxation of bronchial smooth muscle, increased cardiac output, and blood pressure.
+Epinephrine is used for hypotension that is refractory to dopamine or norepinephrine.
+It stimulates alpha- and beta-adrenergic receptors, resulting in relaxation of bronchial smooth muscle, increased cardiac output, and increased blood pressure.

 Phenylephrine

-Phenylephrine is a strong postsynaptic alpha-receptor stimulant with little beta-adrenergic activity that produces vasoconstriction of arterioles and increased peripheral vascular resistance.
-It will result in reflex myocardial depression and decreased heart rate; therefore, it must be used with caution.
+Phenylephrine is a strong postsynaptic alpha-receptor stimulant with little beta-adrenergic activity.
+It produces vasoconstriction of arterioles and increased peripheral vascular resistance.
+This agent causes reflex myocardial depression and decreased heart rate; therefore, it must be used with caution.
 Phenylephrine is a first-line agent in patients with hypotension and extreme tachycardia.
 It can be used as an adjunct to norepinephrine or dopamine to augment peripheral vasoconstriction.

 Isotonic crystalloids